-Rather than having to have deep knowledge of the internals of Jenkins Pipeline, Jenkins X will default awesome pipelines for your projects that implements fully CI and CD using DevOps best practices
+Rather than having to have deep knowledge of the internals of Jenkins Pipeline, Jenkins X will automatically setup awesome pipelines for your projects that fully implements both CI and CD using DevOps best practices

 An environment is a place where applications get deployed.
 Developers often refer environments using a short name like Testing, Staging/UAT or Production.